turingschool/mod-0-project-fe/section1/reflection.md

    If we look at a site like Amazon they use variables like userName, quantity, productType, primeMember, etc..

-   userName would be a String.
+   * userName would be a String
-   quantity would be a Number.
+   * quantity would be a Number
-   productType would be a String. primeMember would be a Boolean.
+   * productType would be a String
+   * primeMember would be a Boolean

 7. In your own words, explain what concatenation is.